 - 1/4 cup finely chopped onion

 - 2 teaspoons dill weed

 - 1/2 pound turkey breast tenderloin, cut into 1/4-inch-thick strips

 - 4 whole pita breads, warmed

 - 2 tablespoons crumbled feta cheese

-- Finely chop one-third of the cucumber; place in a small bowl.
-Toss with sour cream, onion, dill and lemon juice.
+- Finely chop a third of the cucumber.
+For sauce, mix sour cream, onion, dill, lemon juice and chopped cucumber.
 Thinly slice remaining cucumber.